MarcelBasa/Drink-Finder/README.md

 ## How to Use
 - Upon opening the application, you will see several random drinks displayed.
 - The names of other drinks are also listed.
-- Click on a drink name to get more details about it.
+- Click on a drink to get more details about it.

-## Example Usage
-- The application fetches data from a public API www.thecocktaildb.com.
-- It displays a random selection of drinks along with their names and images.
-- Users can search a drink to view more details, such as ingredients and instructions.

 ### Page
 ![localhost_3000_](https://github.com/user-attachments/assets/fee96934-cd51-4454-8752-8f363c038abb)